-This policy was created in 2011 and updated with a MEDLINE literature search performed for the period of August 2011 through February 2013.
-The literature on the use of intensity -modulated radiation therapy (IMRT) in the central nervous system (CNS) consists of dosimetry planning studies and case series; no comparative studies using IMRT versus other conformal radiation modalities (e.g., 3-dimensional conformal radiation [3D-CRT]) were identified.
+This policy was created in 2011 and is reviewed/updated annually with a MEDLINE literature search, most recently through March 17, 2014.
+The literature on the use of intensity modulated radiotherapy (IMRT) in the central nervous system (CNS) consists of dosimetry planning studies and case series; no comparative studies using IMRT versus other conformal radiation modalities (e.g., 3-dimensional conformal radiotherapy [3D-CRT]) were identified.

 High-grade malignant tumors

-Amelio and colleagues (2010) conducted a systematic review on the clinical and technical issues of using IMRT in newly diagnosed glioblastoma multiforme (GBM).
+Amelio et al. (2010) conducted a systematic review on the clinical and technical issues of using IMRT in newly diagnosed glioblastoma multiforme (GBM).
 (1) The articles included in the review were through December 2009 and included 17 studies (9 related to dosimetric data and technical considerations, 7 to clinical results, and 1 to both dosimetric and clinical results) for a total of 204 treated patients and 148 patient datasets used in planning studies.
-No randomized controlled studies (RCTs) were identified, and a meta-analysis was not performed.
+No randomized controlled studies were identified, and a meta-analysis was not performed.

-For the 6 papers related to planning studies that compared either 3D-CRT versus IMRT, 1 study showed a noticeable difference between 3D-CRT and IMRT for the planning target volume (PTV) (13% benefit in V95 [volume that received 95% of the prescribed dose] from IMRT, p<0.001) (4); the remaining studies suggested that IMRT and 3D-CRT provide similar PTV coverage, with differences between 0 and 1%.
+For the 6 articles related to planning studies that compared either 3D-CRT versus IMRT, 1 study showed a noticeable difference between 3D-CRT and IMRT for the planning target volume (PTV) (13% benefit in V95 [volume that received 95% of the prescribed dose] from IMRT, p<0.001) (4); the remaining studies suggested that IMRT and 3D-CRT provide similar PTV coverage, with differences between 0% and 1%.
 Target dose conformity was found to be improved with IMRT.

 The organs at risk (OAR) typically under consideration in the studies were the brainstem, optic chiasm, optic nerves, lens and retina.
 In general, IMRT allowed better sparing of the OAR than 3D-CRT but with considerable variation from study to study.